 In their turn, EHRs must enter the required information into this structure.

-Smart EHRs protect their data in a number of scenarios, as for example:
+Smart EHRs protect their data in a number of scenarios, for example:

 Health Insurance Portability and Accountability Act